A. MACROECONOMIC TRENDS

 Risks and Concerns

-The industry is exposed to risks stemming from changes in macroeconomic and regulatory landscapes and intense competition.
+The industry is exposed to risks stemming from changes in macro-economic and regulatory landscape and intense competition.
 Market fluctuations, changes in tax policies or interest rates, and disruptions in relationships with key distribution partners can impact financial performance and future growth prospects.

 To address these challenges, we have a robust Enterprise Risk Management (ERM) framework that governs and manages all aspects of probable risks faced by the industry.
 A detailed overview of our ERM framework is available in the chapter on Enterprise Risk Management.